ravsii/minigun/README.md

 - [x] Debug info
   - [x] `.log` file
     - Defaults to `$HOME/.config/minigun/debug.log`, can be overwritten by using `-logfile`
-- [x] Status bar - like modes and unlike nvim\helix, status bar is global and not per-tab for easier inspection of the current state
+- [x] Status bar - like modes and unlike nvim\helix, status bar is global and not per-tab for easier inspection of the current "state"
   - [x] Current Mode
   - [x] Cursor Line / Position
 - [x] Commands
 - [x] Basic Components Library - We need some kind of a UI components library, because rn everything is hardcoded so its not good.
   - [x] Box
-    - [x] Padding
-    - [x] Border
-    - [ ] Margin - haven't had a need for this one yet
   - [x] Text Box
-  - [ ] Probably something else, but literally evetything could be done using a box

 ### Bugs